Zireael07/The-Veins-of-the-Earth-original/README.md

 - backgrounds for quicker character creation; basic rules info while creating a character
 - ability to load a character that was already created once
 - attributes can be generated either via rolling or via resettable point buy starting from 10
+- improved starting equipment, now taking both class and race into account; magic items as perks
 - random name generator taking into account your character's race and sex, now with an option to type the name yourself
 - Effective Character Level
 - Luck stat affects generation of rare loot (but not magical properties)
 - XP for killing monsters, descending deeper, disarming traps, seeing first 4 monsters of a kind
-- multiclassing (with ability score requirements) & prestige classes & favored classes
+- multiclassing (with ability score requirements) & prestige classes & favored classes & bonus feats granted by class
 - complete, colored character sheet with tooltips displaying rules info
 - randomized unarmed and weapon damage; archery and reach weapons; two weapon fighting penalties & feats
 - attack roll & AC & critical hits & offhand attack (including double weapons) & iterative attacks